Naima006/Naima006/README.md

-👋 Hello World!
-I'm Naima Rahman, a passionate beginner in the vast world of coding, technology and design.

 📚 Currently studying Software Engineering and eager to explore the endless possibilities of the tech universe.

 💻 I'm diving into the world of coding and software development, working on projects to enhance my skills.
 My journey involves learning new languages, frameworks, and tools.